 - Providing support for improved coordination and cooperation among actors.

 The participants belong mostly to those administrations with a mandate of producing climate resilience data, and promoting measures for climate change mitigation and adaptation in diverse sectors including the environment, agriculture, water management, urban planning, statistics, transport, energy, etc.

 Starting in Ethiopia, Kenya, Mozambique, Uganda and Zimbabwe, the programme aims to spread to other countries/regions and strive towards long term cooperation between the partner countries and Swedish authorities.

-Each of the selected participants, about 25 in all, brings a Project for Change, endorsed by their organisations.
-The Projects for Change must involve several administrations.
-All participants will further develop and implement their Project for Change consistent with the goals of the programme.
-The projects will be supported during the programme through coaching and experience sharing.
+Each of the selected participants have brought a Project for Change, endorsed by their organisations.
+The Projects for Change involve several administrations.
+All participants developed and implemented their Project for Change consistent with the goals of the programme.
+The projects were supported during the programme through coaching and experience sharing.

 Programme of activities

-The programme will be based on peer to peer learning – both South-South and North-South.
-It is desgined to be flexible and adaptive in its nature and will adjust according to needs in partner countries.
+The programme is based on peer to peer learning – both South-South and North-South.
+It is desgined to be flexible and adaptive in its nature and adjusted according to needs in partner countries.
 Programme activities include:

 - On site: a series of regional workshops with group discussions, lectures on cross-cutting themes relevant to the countries and the projects, and project coaching.

 - Remotely: coaching of projects by distance in between workshops.
 A series of webinars open to all the participants.